CSCfi/csc-user-guide/docs/apps/julia.md

 ```

 Afterward, you can safely remove the default depot directory using `rm -r $HOME/.julia`.
-For more information, you can read more the [depot path documentation](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH).
+For more information, you can read more about the [depot path documentation](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH).

 ### Multi-threading